 Sleep issues can rob our bodies of the ability to heal and shed the stress of the day.
 Lavender as both an herb and an oil has long been used for sleep improvement.
 Again testing around birth as a stressful time, researchers in 2015 evaluated lavender oil for its ability to improve sleep quality during the sleepless, stressful, restless postpartum period.
 After 8 weeks of aromatherapy use, sleep quality and restfulness was improved, taking one major component out of the stress equation.
 (10)

-With a calming chamomile tea in hand to relax, you've inhaled some of the essential oil component as you settled into its stress relieving benefits.
+With a calming chamomile tea in hand to relax, you've inhaled some of the essential oils for stress component as you settled into its stress relieving benefits.
 (11) Using the essential oil directly is just another way to make the most of the tools for health that have been tucked throughout nature.

 Less common than some of the other oils on the list, spikenard is probably more familiar to you from its mentions in the Bible.
 Today, we refer to spikenard as a strongly scented essential oil derived from a plant in the Valerian family – valerian, of course, is known as an herbal sedative.
 Spikenard essential oil is also used as a relaxing oil, with good results on in vitro tests on its sedative effects.
 (12)